davidessayan/chicken-player/README.md

 document.dispatchEvent(new Event('chickenPlayer.cookies.consent'));
 document.dispatchEvent(new Event('chickenPlayer.cookies.reject'));

-// Consentement spécifique à YouTube document.dispatchEvent(new Event('youtube.cookies.consent'));
+// Consentement spécifique à YouTube (si défini) document.dispatchEvent(new Event('votre.evenement.consent'));
-document.dispatchEvent(new Event('youtube.cookies.reject'));
+document.dispatchEvent(new Event('votre.evenement.reject'));
 ```
 ## Licence

-This software is licensed under the Chicken Public License.
-You may use it freely for personal and commercial projects,
-but you may not distribute or sell modified versions of this code.

-To obtain a commercial license for resale or OEM bundling,
-contact [ton-email@example.com].
+GNU GPL v3 © David Essayan

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/].